saeloun/miru-web/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have manually tested all workflows
 - [ ] I have performed a self-review of my own code
+- [ ] I have annotated changes in the PR that are relevant to the reviewer
 - [ ] I have added automated tests for my code